kloddant/php-paginator/README.md

 # php-paginator
 A pagination class for php.

-== Usage ==
+# Usage

-You can initiate the class like this:
+You can instantiate the class like this:

     <?php